davinnev/Big-Two-Local/README.md

-PLAY BIGTWO GAME IN YOUR OWN COMPUTER! 🎭♠️♥️♣️♦️🃏
+PLAY BIG TWO GAME IN YOUR OWN COMPUTER! 🎭♠️♥️♣️♦️🃏

 How to run this program?
 1. Download the source code from the folder “sources”.